Getting Started

 wfg process get --debug

-option, but the CLI will display more logs than it does for debug
+The `verbose` option is like the `debug` option, but the CLI will display more logs than it does for `debug`.

 wfg process get --verbose